Neix20/Documentation/Bash/readme.md

 &           # Run Command in Background
-xargs       # Pass Output to other commands as Parameters tee         # Write to file in midst of long commands
+xargs       # Pass Output to other commands as Parameters tee         # Write to file in midst of long commands nohup       # Allows for a process to live when the terminal gets killed
 ```

 ## Regex